-- Completion of full-time schooling if the child is age 26 or older. - Child who is not a full-time student or deemed disabled reaches age 26. - Marriage of a child age 26 or older.
+- Child who is not deemed disabled reaches age 26. - Marriage of a disabled child age 26 or older.

 Requirement to Notify Group Sponsor

 You must notify your employer or group sponsor within 60 days of most events that change the coverage status of members and within 60 days of events related to divorce or annulment, legal separation, your dependent child losing eligibility for this coverage, Medicaid or CHIP eligibility.
 If you do not provide timely notification of an event that requires you to remove an affected family member, your coverage may be terminated.